farrukh806/micro-frontend-sample/README.md

 The webpack configuration will automatically append `/remoteEntry.js` to the domain.
 The marketing app's `remoteEntry.js` file is built at the root of the dist folder, so it will be accessible at `{PRODUCTION_DOMAIN}/remoteEntry.js`.

+### Cloudflare Pages Configuration Files

+The marketing app includes `_redirects` and `_headers` files that are automatically copied to the dist folder during build:

+- **`_redirects`**: Ensures that static assets (like `remoteEntry.js`) are served directly, while non-file routes redirect to `index.html` for SPA routing
+- **`_headers`**: Sets proper MIME types for JavaScript files to ensure they're served with `application/javascript` content type

+These files are located in `packages/marketing/public/` and are automatically included in the build output.
+They help resolve issues where `remoteEntry.js` might be served as HTML instead of JavaScript.

 Example:
 - Marketing app deployed at: `https://marketing-mfe.pages.dev`
 - Set `PRODUCTION_DOMAIN=https://marketing-mfe.pages.dev`